Create blocked sender lists in EOP

 5322.From addresses are the same (person-to-person communication).
 However, when email is sent on behalf of someone else, the addresses can be different.

-Blocked sender lists and blocked domain lists in anti-spam policies in EOP inspect both the
+Blocked sender lists and blocked domain lists in anti-spam policies in EOP inspect only the

 5322.From addresses.
-Outlook Blocked Senders only uses the
+This behavior is similar to Outlook Blocked Senders that use the